lcherone/PHP-TCP-Socket-Client-Server/README.md

 PHP-UDP-Socket-Client-Server
 ============================

-A stripped down PHP UDP socket server and client; wrapped in a class, what is different from the basic socket examples you see on http://www.php.net/manual/en/ref.sockets.php is that the server calls controllers, like in MVC, which makes it easy to implement something other then a strrev() of what the client sent, kinda useless a moment but ill add something interesting, in later commits.
+A simple stripped down PHP UDP socket server and client; wrapped in a handy class.

+Its different from the basic socket examples you see on http://www.php.net/manual/en/ref.sockets.php is that the server calls controllers, like in MVC, which makes it easy to implement something other then a strrev() of what the client sent, kinda useless at moment but ill add something interesting in later commits.

 Example:
 ===